 Android Continues To Grow, Dominates With 83.6% Of All Shipment

-The data from Strategy Analytics shows, Google Inc. (NASDAQ:GOOGL) owned Android is undeterred by the strong sales of iPhone 5S and the release of iPhone 6 and iPhone 6 Plus.
+The data from Strategy Analytics shows Google Inc. (NASDAQ:GOOGL) owned Android is undeterred by the strong sales of iPhone 5S and the release of iPhone 6 and iPhone 6 Plus.
 The global smartphone shipments in Q3 saw Android increase its dominance to 83.6% of all the smartphones shipped.
 This growth was at the expense of almost all other OSs.
-The strong demand of low-end and mid-range smartphone devices like Moto E, Moto G and Mi3 in the lower spectrum of the market has resulted in Android gaining a stronger footing and higher sales.
-With these entry-level and mid range devices shipping the latest version of OS – Android Kitkat – Android is looking to reduce the fragmentation plaguing the market space.
+The strong demand for low-end and mid-range smartphone devices like Moto E, Moto G and Mi3 in the lower spectrum of the market has resulted in Android gaining a stronger footing and higher sales.
+With these entry-level and mid-range devices shipping the latest version of OS – Android KitKat – Android is looking to reduce the fragmentation plaguing the market space.
 Google is looking further to fuel the growth in coming quarters with the launch of Android One in many more emerging markets including India, Indonesia, Singapore and Philippines.

 With the release of new iPhones and iOS 8, iOS saw a growth in the units shipped in Q3, but was not enough to keep up with the overall smartphone market growth and resulted in iOS losing 0.9% of market share to Android in the quarter.
 A limited market presence in the global markets and the phenomenal growth in low-end market space has resulted in iOS failing to grab a sizable chunk of the newly developed smartphone market.